 ….to gloat, at the very least.
 There’s only one person who knows the answer to this riddle, and he’s it.
 And after a long-time of watching/meeting/eating people who think they’re very clever indeed, I’ve realized:

-Anyone who’s more interested in being seen as smart than, say, remaining out of my mouth…
+Anyone who’s more interested in being seen as smart than (for example) remaining out of my mouth…

 ….is a natural-born gloater.